- Helpful Tips

 If your older students plan to eat at our food outlets, please be aware that on quieter days some of them may not be open.
 The main café, Penguinis, is always open.
 On busy days there are often queues at our food outlets.
 To avoid the queues eat outside of the peak times of 11:30-1:30.

 Educational sessions are provided to schools free* of charge; however, there is limited availability and these sessions must be pre-booked.
+During peak times (including summer term) we recommend making bookings well in advance to ensure availability.
+This is especially true if you have a very large group who requires multiple sessions.

 If you have pre-booked a session, please go to the Guest Services building at least 5 minutes prior to your talk.
 Guest Services will direct you to your session location.